carlalbc/BIO634_2018/PartI_FastQC.md

 4. What are the warnings we get for each of the fastq files?
 5. Which sequence seems to be overrepresented?

-There is an expected drop in quality at the 3’ end of the sequences and also to get an overrepresentation of adaptor sequences.
-We will trim the low quality ends and remove adaptors next.
+There is usually an expected drop in quality at the 3’ end of the sequences as well as an expected overrepresentation of adaptor sequences.
+We will learn how to trim low quality ends and remove adaptors.

 **Do not close the FastQC window as we will compare the original files to the ones we will produce after adapter removal and quality filtering.**

+# Trimming, removing adaptors and low quality reads with Trimmomatic:

+## Step 3: Use Trimmomatic to remove adapter sequences

-c) Trimming, removing adaptors and low quality reads with Trimmomatic: a java tool for performing a range of trimming tasks on Illumina paired end and single end read data.
+Trimmomatic is a java tool for performing a range of trimming tasks on Illumina paired end and single end read data.
 The manual can be found [here](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

-## Step 3: Use Trimmomatic to remove adapter sequences
+-

 ```
 java -jar trimmomatic-0.35.jar PE -phred33  SRR6170103_1.fastq.gz SRR6170103_2.fastq.gz SRR6170103_1_paired.fastq.gz SRR6170103_1_unpaired.fastq.gz SRR6170103_2_paired.fastq.gz SRR6170103_2_unpaired.fastq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36